 - 1. Prohibit development in areas where the topography and soil conditions may cause contamination of surface, sub-surface waters or wells or failure of waste disposal systems. - 2.
 Prohibit development on slopes of 20 percent or greater. - 3.
 Minimize areas of earth disturbance, grading, and clearing of vegetation on slopes over 15%.
 Evaluate erosion and sedimentation control measures in areas where development occurs on slopes over 8% during Site Plan Review. - 4.
 Only proven technologies for stormwater mitigation will be allowed. - 5.
-Further delineate ridgelines and other visible high-elevation areas requiring protection. - 6.
-Revise Zoning Bylaws to prohibit visible development and permit only allowable activities on ridgelines. - 7.
+Further delineate lands above 2000 feet and other visible high-elevation areas requiring protection. - 6.
+Prohibit visible development and permit only allowable activities within the High Elevation Resource Protection Overlay District. - 7.
 Prohibit development in areas of wetlands and vernal pools. - 8.
 Prohibit development in rare and irreplaceable natural areas, areas with necessary wildlife habitat and/or critical wildlife populations, and areas with endangered species.
-(Reference Title 10 Section 6086(a)(8)(A).
+(Reference State Statute Title 10 Section 6086(a)(8)(A).

 Policy 2: Enhance the economic viability of agriculture and forestry activity in Windham.
-Actions